Programme

 During the summer holidays between the first and the second year, or at any other convenient period, students perform an internship related to their major.
 The internship is supervised by an academic staff member and a non-academic partner from the extensive SINReM network of research institutes, private companies and other institutions.

-The SINReM programme is completed by a 30 ECTS credits master dissertation.
+The SINReM programme is completed by a 30 ECTS credits master thesis.
 The work is done during the fourth semester, although some students start already in the third semester.

 Programme learning outcomes